ardok/ardok.github.io/sudoku/README.md

 * Seems like `validate` method can be improved to run faster.
 * Make the validation check for individual check faster so that the "as you type validation" method will work faster.
 * Make the validator for input to work correctly i.e. only 1 char and only number.
-* Board generator method.
-Oh, really wish to have this.
 * Solver method.
 * Use SCSS.
 * Minified CSS / JS.